Studying Abroad Tips

 When I was attending Hankuk University throughout the semester returning students planned trips to climb a nearby mountain, visit a folk village and a trip to the Myeondong shopping district.

 In addition, to these one-day trips, there are Korean language meetup groups that meet at local restaurants.
 This is yet another way to practice the language you’re learning and meet new people.
-Both of these activities are great ways to meet new friends and learn your surrounding neighborhood.
+Both of these activities are great ways to meet new friends and learn about your surrounding neighborhood.
 If you want more information about meetup groups in Seoul, check out their website here.

 I hope this list helps with some of the things to expect during your first week studying abroad.